Ithaca delivery driver stabbed while waiting for order

 ITHACA, N.Y.
-(WETM) – A delivery driver was stabbed while waiting outside restaurant to pick up order.
+(WETM) — A delivery driver was stabbed while waiting outside a restaurant to pick up an order Saturday evening.

-On Saturday, 08-13-22, at approximately 8:43 PM, Ithaca Police Officers responded to a report of a stabbing that had occurred in the 100 Block of West Green Street.
-Upon arrival Officers located the victim who had sustained a stab wound to his arm.
-The victim identified himself as a delivery driver and stated that prior to the incident he was sitting in his car near a local restaurant waiting to pick up a food order.
+Ithica police said that at around 8:45 p.m., officers responded to a report of a stabbing in the 100 Block of West Green Street.
+Upon arrival, officers said they located the victim, who had been stabbed in the arm.
+The victim identified himself as a delivery driver, and stated that prior to the incident he was sitting in his car near a local restaurant waiting to pick up a food order.

-The victim stated that he was then approached by the suspect who first punched the victim in the face through the open driver’s window of the victim’s vehicle.
-The victim reported that as he was attempting to get out of his car to confront the suspect after being punched the suspect stabbed him in his arm prior to fleeing from the area.
-The victim in this incident sustained non-life-threatening injuries and was treated at a local area hospital.
+The victim said that he’d been waiting in his car when the suspect, 51-year-old Shawn Fenner of Ithica, punched the victim in the face through the open driver’s window of the car.
+As the victim tried to leave his car to confront Fenner, the suspect stabbed him in the arm, and then fled the scene.
+The victim sustained non-life-threatening injuries and was treated at a local area hospital.

-The suspect is unknown to the victim and the two have had no prior interactions.
-A short time later the suspect, 51 year old Shawn M. Fenner of Ithaca, was located nearby and taken into custody without incident.
-Mr. Fenner was charged with the following crimes in violation of the New York State Penal Law:
+A short time later Fenner was located nearby and taken into custody without incident, officials said.
+Fenner was charged with the following crimes in violation of the New York State Penal Law:

 - Assault 2nd Degree (Class D Felony)